yaml/yamlscript/doc/intro.md

 * Running shell commands
 * And much more...

-All YAMLScript code is valid YAML syntax, even though it might seem surprising from time to time.
+All of YAMLScript is (and must be) valid YAML syntax, even though it might seem surprising from time to time.
 Also all YAML config files are valid YAMLScript files and YAMLScript will treat them as such (no code execution), unless you explicitly tell it to do more.